jkempf42/kube-volttron/cluster-config/README.md

-If you followed the Wireguard numbering scheme above, then use `--apiserver-advertise-address=10.8.0.1` `--control-plane-endpoint=10.8.0.1`, otherwise, substitute the address you assigned to the `wg0` interface.
+If you followed the Wireguard numbering scheme above, then use `--apiserver-advertise-address=10.8.0.1` `--control-plane-endpoint=10.8.0.1`, otherwise, substitute the address you assigned to the `wg0` interface on the control node.

 -- The `containerd` socket should be specified using the argument `--cri-socket=unix:///var/run/containerd/containerd.sock` in case